 The purpose of telecentric lens design is to eliminate the difference in magnification caused by the inconsistency of the distance between the measured object and the lens.
 And different telecentric lenses will need different telecentric designs.

 The convergent center of the object space chief ray parallel to the optical axis is located infinitely far away from the image space, which is called the object space telecentric light path.
 Its function is: it can eliminate the reading error caused by inaccurate focusing of the object.

 The convergent center of the chief ray of the image side parallel to the optical axis is located infinitely far away from the object, which is called the image-side telecentric light path.
 Its function is to eliminate the measurement error caused by the inaccurate focusing on the image side.

 It integrates the dual functions of object space/image space telecentricity, and is mainly used in the field of vision measurement and detection.
-Bi-telecentric lens adopts this principle.
+Bi-telecentric lens, which is also called a double telecentric lens, adopts this principle.